lizzylizzle/sample/README.md

-# M&M JAVA GAME
+# Candy JAVA GAME
-This game is made while learning some basics of Java during class...
+This game is made while learning some basics of Java during class.

 ## License